subschema/subschema/Readme.md

 #Subschema
-Create forms by just declaring the schema.
-Has validation, update, support for server side errors.
-Easily change all your form field layouts, for consisten usage.
-Easily create form builders or config editors.
+Create forms by  declaring the schema in JSON.
+Has validation, data update, support for server side errors, and a bunch of input types.
+Easily change all your form field layouts.

 The schema is borrowed
 from [backbone-forms](https://github.com/powmedia/backbone-forms).